 We have all heard that small and medium-sized businesses face enterprise-sized challenges, and that is certainly true in IT hiring.
 Securing IT talent is one of the top five initiatives of technology leaders, and with today’s competitive market, organizations across the U.S. are facing hiring challenges for technical positions.

 As IT becomes more complex and challenging, small and medium-sized companies are finding it difficult to find that ideal IT candidate.
-One of the biggest hiring challenges small businesses face is competing with large organizations for top IT talent.
-Big name brands have typically offered better benefits packages, higher salaries, and other advantages that SMBs could not.
+When it comes to recruiting top IT talent, a significant challenge that small businesses face is over-sized competition from larger organizations.
+Bigger companies often offer stronger benefits packages, higher salaries, and other perks that SMBs typically cannot.

 The Problem at Hand